chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 - Toggleable: Whether if this block acts like a switch.
 Default is true.

 ### REPEATER Gate
-Will repeatedly send a signal after a set amount of seconds for a set amount of time.
+If repeat mode is Constant, will repeatedly send a signal after a set amount of seconds for a set amount of time.

+If repeat mode is Enumerated, will go from Start to Finish when fired and output the current Index.

+If repeat mode is Repetition, will go from Start to Finish when fired and output the input

 - Activation time: how long the signal will last until it loops back again.

+- Delay: how long to wait before the next loop starts

+- Loop type: how the repeater will behave

+- Start index: the starting number the repeater will use

+- Finish index: the ending number the repeater will use

 ### Tap Input Block
 PLACEHOLDER